26 weeks | Full time

 8. There is a separate application for Financial Aid, due on March 31, 2016.
 Instructions are available at the Financial Aid Application.

-Notifications of Acceptance will be sent out on May 1, 2016, via e-mail.
-Accepted artists will need to respond by June 1, 2016 in order to confirm their spot in the program.
+Notifications of Acceptance was sent out on May 1, 2016, via e-mail.
+Accepted artists responded by June 1, 2016 in order to confirm their spot in the program.
 A deposit of $1,250 is due upon acceptance and can be paid by credit card or with a check and must be included with the signed enrollment agreement.
 The deposit is nonrefundable and will be attributed to the full tuition amount.

 Artists who withdraw from the program will receive a full refund of tuition minus an administration fee if withdrawal is before the first day of training (October 3, 2016).
 Their deposit of $1,250 and the application fee of $75 are nonrefundable.
 Artists who must, for whatever reason, withdraw on or after October 3, 2016 will receive a refund of tuition minus deposit and application fee in the following manner: